De Lacy Primary School’s vision for Teaching & Learning:

 Three Key Questions that our teachers ask themselves at the end of lessons:

-- Have the students in my lesson made progress?
+- Have the pupils in my lesson made progress?

-- Have all the students in my classroom made progress to the right extent?
+- Have all the pupils in my classroom made progress to the right extent?

 - How do I know?